StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Element properties and methods

-The `element` properties and methods listed below can be used in propagation functions with either **asynchronous or synchronous execution**.
+You can use the `element` properties and methods listed below in propagation functions with either **asynchronous or synchronous execution**.
 Functions with synchronous execution also have access to [stateChangesRepository methods](propagation-functions.md#statechangesrepository-methods).

 * `element.name` - Returns the name of the current element.
 * `element.type` - Returns type of the current element.